mchehaitli/GreenGhost/replit.md

-# GreenGhost Tech - Automated Lawn Care Platform
+# Green Ghost - Automated Lawn Care Platform

 ## Overview

-GreenGhost Tech is a full-stack web application for an automated lawn care service company.
+Green Ghost is a full-stack web application for an automated lawn care service company.
 The platform features a modern React frontend with TypeScript, a Node.js Express backend, and PostgreSQL database integration.
 The application includes user authentication, a waitlist system with email verification, admin management tools, and comprehensive service presentation.

 ## System Architecture